Revised February 13, 2017

 CAP’s assessment and recommendation play a critical role in the MER, as CAP is the only peer review body that has the advantage of a campus-wide perspective on faculty performance; and, unlike any other reviewing body, CAP has the ability to collect and compare files drawn from across the campus.
 CAP strives to ensure equity with every review.
 In consultation with the Vice Chancellor for Academic Personnel, CAP will determine if a campus ad hoc committee will be required.
 The Dean (except in circumstances described in above) will have an opportunity to review the ad hoc committee report, as is done in all cases that require a campus ad hoc committee.

 VII.
 Possible outcomes

 The Vice Chancellor for Academic Personnel shall make the final decision based on the full body of evidence in the file.

 There is no appeal or reconsideration process for a Merit Equity Review.

 - MER Sample Solicitation Letter Promotion

-- MER Sample Letter Professor
+- MER Sample Letter Professor, Step VI

 - MER Sample Letter Initial Above-Scale Status